Soccer player Anton Walkes, 25, dies in Florida boat crash - WHIZ News

 Walkes, who was 25, was found unconscious and taken to a hospital after the crash between two boats Wednesday near the Miami Marine Stadium basin, according to the Florida Fish and Wildlife Conservation Commission.

-Walkes was operating one of the boats that crashed, the state agency said in a statement.
+Walkes was a passenger in one of the boats that crashed, the state agency said.

 It was unclear whether anyone else was injured.
 The agency’s investigation is ongoing.

-Note: This story was first published on Jan.
-19, 2023.
-It was updated on Jan.
-20, 2023, to correct that authorities now say Walkes was a passenger, not an operator, of one of the boats.